 The NOSM team is also working with all the other Ontario PBRNs that are hosted at each of the other Ontario medical schools.
 We are excited to be the final medical school in Ontario to create a PBRN.

 The Marathon Family Health Team (MFHT) practitioners have been approached to become the first clinical practice to join the NOSM PBRN.
-The physicians and nurse practitioner are excited about this opportunity.
+The physicians and nurse practitioner are excited about this opportunity, some even enrolled themselves in Online Medical Coding Classes to become certified medical coders.
 They want to make sure our patients understand more about what this means for them.

 As a patient of Marathon Family Health Team, your physician/nurse practitioner has agreed to participate in NORTHH.
 This means that the data from the EMR at MFHT will be used.
 None of your personal information is linked to the data that is obtained.
 The data is also removed of any identifiers that reveal someone’s ethnicity.